cybersokari/allure-report-deployer/packages/cli/README.md

 - `<website-id>`: A unique identifier for the deployed report (Default: `allure-report`).

 #### Options
 - `-kh, --keep-history`: Upload history to storage to enable history in the next report.
+Default is true.
 - `-kr, --keep-results`: Upload results to storage to enable retries in the next report.
+Default is true.
 - `-h, --show-history`: Show history in the upcoming report.
 - `-r, --show-retries`: Show retries in the upcoming report.
 - `--bucket <bucket-name>`: Directly provide a Firebase/GCP bucket name for deployment.